DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 First, you'll need to set up each version of the report design in Smart Send Email parameters.
 For example, you may have two report designs for the Sales Invoice *SalesInvoice.Report* and *SalesInvoiceModern.Report*.
 Refer to [Smart send parameters](CONFIGURATION/Parameters.md).

-Then using Print Management conditions set a query with a set of criteria to use the different report design.
+Then, using Print Management conditions, set a query with a set of criteria to use the different report design.
 When the report is run using Print Management the Smart Send button will choose the report design used per the Print Management setup.
 Refer to [Print management conditions](PROCESSES/Email-processing.md).

 **How can I use a different email template for different customers/vendors?**